 Take a look at past performance.
 Are forecasts consistently over or under?
 Talk to your team members one-on-one to understand their challenges and what they feel they need to improve.
 This initial discovery phase will help you identify the specific skill gaps that a training course needs to address, ensuring you choose a program that provides a solution, not just more information.

-Evaluate the Instructor and Course Content
+Look into the Instructor and Course Content

 The quality of a course depends heavily on who is teaching it and what they’re teaching.
 Look for instructors with proven, real-world sales leadership experience, not just academic knowledge.
 Their ability to share practical insights and relatable examples is what makes learning stick.
 The curriculum should be just as relevant, focusing on the skills that will directly impact your team's performance.